wp-plugins/activecampaign-subscription-forms/readme.txt

 = 5.0 =
 * The widget is removed entirely (in favor of the shortcode) so if you have a form in a sidebar, you'll now need to add a basic text widget with the shortcode in it.
 You choose your forms under the ActiveCampaign settings section.

+= 5.2 =
+* Default behavior of the form is now "sync" (add or update).
+If you had "Add Subscriber" chosen it will now perform "add or update."
+If you had "Sync Subscriber" chosen the behavior will remain the same.